Working with Shapes in PowerPoint

-Shapes can make slides more engaging and easier to understand.
-PowerPoint offers a wide range of shapes you can customize with colors, styles, and effects to match your presentation’s design.
+Shapes make PowerPoint slides more attractive and easier to understand.
+PowerPoint provides a wide variety of shapes that you can customize using colors, styles, outlines, and effects to match your presentation design.

 Inserting a Shape